Consultant who stole $815K from Maine boatyard sentenced to more than 7 years

 “Since my stroke, I saw things, heard things and felt things more clearly,” he said.
 “Hearing everything you’ve heard today, that’s probably hard to believe.
 The store was my road to salvation and I thought it would allow me to pay the money back.”

-Nygren also said that now that he has recovered from the stroke, he’s capable of repaying Brooklin Boat Yard if he served a short prison sentence.
+Nygren, who now wears glasses and has grown a goatee, also said that now that he has recovered from the stroke, he’d be able to repay Brooklin Boat Yard if he served a short prison sentence.

+Woodcock ordered that Nygren report to the facility designated by the U.S. Bureau of Prison on Friday, July 20.

 Nygren, who originally was charged in Hancock County, faced up to 30 years in federal prison and a fine of up to $1 million on the bank fraud charges.
 On the use of an unauthorized access device and the tax evasion counts, he faced up to 10 years in prison and a fine of up to $250,000 and up to five years in prison and a fine of up to $100,000, respectively.

-The prosecutor recommended a sentence of nine years.
-The defense urged the judge to send Nygren to prison for 20 months.
+Assistant U.S. Attorney Chris Ruge recommended a sentence of nine years.
+Defense attorney Roger F. Brunelle Jr. of Portland urged the judge to send Nygren to prison for 20 months.

+After the sentencing, Ruge said the sentence was “appropriately serious for a very serious crime.

+“This case was greatly aided by the willingness of the victim to participate in the investigation,” the prosecutor said.
+“Essential to this outcome was the excellent work of the the Maine State Police at the front end of this investigation and the detailed review of all the documents and witnesses by the FBI and the IRS.”

 Comments